nautobot/helm-charts/CONTRIBUTING.md

 # Contributing

-This section describes how to install Nautobot *helm-charts* for development, how to run tests, and make sure you are a good contributor.
+This section describes how to install Nautobot *helm-charts* for development, how to run tests and make sure you are a good contributor.

 ## Branches

-- `main` - Reserved for current release
+- `main` - Reserved for the current release
 - `develop` - Ready to release code, bases for new PRs
 - `gh-pages` - Reserved to host the chart repository using GitHub Pages
 - `<feature>` - Individual feature branches, should be PR'd to `develop`.